nijinger/learngit/readme.txt

-git reset --hard HEAD^ // HEAD^ last commit HEAD^^ the one befor last HEAD~100 git reset --hard (commit number) // only the first few digits are enough
+git reset --hard HEAD^ // HEAD^ last commit HEAD^^ the one befor last HEAD~100 git reset --hard (commit number) // only the first few digits are enough git reset HEAD file // unstage current stage for file git checkout -- file // discard changes in working area, relative to the stage area or the last commit (back to last add or last commit)